San Diego Theft Lawyer

 Suppose you stop at the grocery store on your way home from work after a long day.
 You’re exhausted, low on energy, and you hurriedly go through your grocery list one item at a time.
 You put a couple of things on the bottom shelf of your grocery cart after your basket is full and make your way to the long line to check out.
 By the time you go through the checkout, in your rush to get home, you forget about the groceries on the bottom shelf.
 You take your cart filled with groceries to feed your family and make your way towards your vehicle.
 On the way, you’re stopped by the store’s security team and accused of shoplifting.

 Whatever the reason may be, understand that you are not alone.
-Theft charges are some of the most commonly seen in California criminal courts.
-Depending on the dollar amount and the circumstances, a charge for theft and shoplifting can range from a minor misdemeanor to a serious felony.
-If you find yourself in any situation where you’re facing criminal charges for theft, a San Diego theft and shoplifting defense lawyer can help.
+Theft charges are some of the most commonly seen in San Diego County criminal courts.
+Depending on the dollar amount and the circumstances, charges of theft can range from a minor misdemeanor to a serious felony.
+If you find yourself in any situation where you’re facing criminal charges for theft, a San Diego criminal defense lawyer can help.

-If you have been arrested for theft in Southern California, the effects could be far-reaching and permanently affect your reputation.
+If you have been arrested for theft in Southern California, the effects of having a crime on your record could be far-reaching and permanently affect your reputation.
 False accusations can happen, and you can be arrested for being in the wrong place at the wrong time.
 If caught in a situation like this, you need the skilled legal assistance of a San Diego theft attorney.
 That’s Dod Law, APC, in Vista and Downtown San Diego, led by Dod Ghassemkhani.

 Any person who mindfully removes merchandise marked for sale from a store or business with no intent to pay for it can be charged for shoplifting.
 These charges are described under California Penal Code 459.5 as the following: